sameer2803/ga/intl.en-US/Quick Start/Configure a dedicated-bandwidth Global Acceleration instance.md

  |
     |**Billing Method**|Global Acceleration is billed by bandwidth.|
-    |**Peak Bandwidth**| Select the peak bandwidth of the Global Acceleration instance.
+    |**Bandwidth Peak**| Select the peak bandwidth of the Global Acceleration instance.
 After an instance has been created, you can adjust the peak bandwidth at any time according to your business needs.

  In this tutorial, select **10 Mbps**.